Geoff1900/oss-enterprise/ISSUE_TEMPLATE/using-oss-projects.md

 - [ ] The license is acceptable per our [license policy](docs/license-policy.md)
 - [ ] The repository is well maintained
+- [ ] The repository has a README.md
+- [ ] The repository has a Contributing.md
    - Security vulnerabilities are addressed in a timely manner
    - Project shows regular activity
    - Bugs reported in issues are addressed promptly